xiokd/EWU-CSCD379-2022-Spring/Lectures.md

 - [Recording Links](https://intellitectsp.sharepoint.com/:f:/s/EWU-CSCD379-2022-Spring/EvQdR7Ht30tKr3TZn5B6qJYBmdO0FTfx1mTHoibSh2wvdA?e=qH6mSn)
 - This is an MS Teams link and everyone in the class should have access.
 If not, please contact an instructor.

+### Lecture 6 (4/21/22)
+- Creating an API project in C# with .NET 6
+- Introduction to APIs and program.cs
+- Controllers and Routing (get and post)
+- Creating an Azure Web App
+- Setting up a CI/CD for the Web App from GitHub
+- Adjusting CI/CD with
+- Creating an API for the leaderboard
+- Ajusting the action with on: paths: - 'Wordle.api/**' and workflow_dispatch:

 ### Lecture 5 (4/19/22)
 - npm run lintfix & it's importance
 - Assignment 2 overview